mich-ch/serverPHP/README.md

-# Portfolio and skills webpage
+# My Portfolio

-The purpose of this project is to create an online platform that enables the user to present their achievements and capabilities.

-The goal is to make the process of finding the right person for the right place more creative and effective
+## Portfolio
+This project enables users to create a personal professional profile in order to highlight their potential

+## Target

+## Instructions